 Prior to founding REES Capital, Amy Rees Anderson was formerly the founder and CEO of MediConnect Global, Inc., a worldwide leader in medical record retrieval, digitization, and one of the largest cloud-based health information exchanges.
 Amy led all aspects of MediConnect's business, including a worldwide workforce of over 1,000 employees.
 Under her direction, the company achieved over 1500 percent growth.
 In March 2012, Amy successfully led MediConnect to being acquired by Verisk Analytics (VRSK) for over $377 million

 Amy is an active Angel Investor and she recently founded the IPOP Foundation, a charity focused on helping educate and mentor entrepreneurs.

 Prior to joining MediConnect, Amy founded and managed several successful healthcare technology ventures.
 She began her first business in 1996 with only $23,000 in seed funding.
 Across her many entrepreneurial ventures, Amy has raised more than $70 million in investment capital.

 Amy has been featured in The Wall Street Journal, Forbes, Inc. magazine, USA Today, Fast Company, Bloomberg Businessweek and many other national publications as a result of her many accomplishments.
 She is an in-demand public speaker and respected mentor, and she does entrepreneurship lectures at a number of universities.

 Amy has been the recipient of a number of prestigious awards honoring her sharp business acumen and her company's growth and success which include being named a 2012 CEO of the Year by Utah Business Magazine as well as being a recipient of the prestigious Ernst & Young 2007 Entrepreneur of the Year Award.

-Amy currently serves on the boards of numerous organizations, including: Sundance Institute's Advisory Board; Chair of the Utah State Motion Picture Advisory Committee; Utah Capital Investment Corporation Board; Huntsman Cancer Foundation Executive Council; Utah Technology Council's Board of Trustees (UTC); the NACD Board Utah Chapter; the South Davis Community Hospital Board of Directors; the Leonardo Board; the Hale Centre Theatre Board; the Sandy Area Chamber of Commerce Board; University of Utah National Advisory board for David Eccles School of Business, Center for Medical Innovation, and Technology Commercialization Board; UVU National Advisory Council; and Brigham Young University Founder's Board.
+Amy currently serves on the boards of numerous organizations, including: Sundance Institute's Advisory Board; Chair of the Utah State Motion Picture Advisory Committee; Utah Capital Investment Corporation Board; Huntsman Cancer Foundation Executive Council; the NACD Board Utah Chapter; the Leonardo Board; the Hale Centre Theatre Board; the Sandy Area Chamber of Commerce Board; University of Utah National Advisory board for David Eccles School of Business, Center for Medical Innovation, and Technology Commercialization Board; UVU National Advisory Council; and Brigham Young University Founder's Board.